 - Turn off the Wi-Fi, GPS and Bluetooth functions on your smartphone when you're not using them.

-- Bring a Chromebook instead of a laptop, and log out of and shut down the machine before crossing international borders.
+- Travel tech can be both cheap and simple: bring a Chromebook instead of a laptop, and log out of and shut down the machine before crossing international borders.

 - Bring a cheap Android phone instead of your regular smartphone.